andrerizzo/complete_project/README.md

 # Complete Project
-There is not so much creativity in this title but that's ok.
+There is not much creativity in this title but that's ok. </br>
+***It is under construction, so updates will be uploaded as far as new features are being added.***

 ### Objective:
 Practice some steps of the ML process.